 Triangle Microeconomics Conference

-We are pleased to announce that the Department of Economics at the University of North Carolina at Chapel Hill will host the Second Annual Triangle Microeconomics Conference, which will take place at the FedEx Global Education Center in Chapel Hill, North Carolina, on April 14-15, 2017.
+We are pleased to announce that the Department of Economics at the University of North Carolina at Chapel Hill will host the 2018 Triangle Microeconomics Conference, which will take place at the McColl Building in the UNC Kenan-Flagler School in Chapel Hill, North Carolina, on April 6-7, 2018.

-The goal of this conference is to provide a forum for economists to gather to present and discuss high quality research.
+The goal of this conference is to provide a forum for economists to present and discuss high quality research.
 The conference will cover recent academic work in microeconomic theory and industrial organization.

 For more information, see our list of presenters for past conferences.

 Fernando Luca, Vertical Integration with Multi-Product Firms: When Eliminating Double Marginalization May Hurt Consumers

 Yongmin Chen, Efficient Liability in Expert Markets

 (with Sylvain Chassang, Jun Nakabayashi and Juan Ortner)